The extragalactic $\gamma$-ray background: imprints from the physical properties and evolution of star-forming galaxy populations: Results

 \subsubsection{Contribution from SFG types}

 Fig.~\ref{fig:flat_spec} shows the relative EGB contribution of different components of the SFG population, split according to galaxy stellar mass and star-formation mode.
 Main sequence and starburst SFGs are classified according to the criteria in section~\ref{sec:sb_and_ms} and, although a substantial fraction of the SFG population resides in the main sequence, the EGB contribution is strongly dominated by SFGs in the starburst mode.
-This is because our separation criteria selects starburst SFGs according to characteristics which also tend to make them effective sources of $\gamma$-rays.\footnote{Given the dependence of the molecular gas density on $\mathcal{R}_{\rm SF}$ (rather than stellar mass), and that this molecular gas forms the primary $\gamma$-ray emission volume for a SFG, it follows that the starburst/main sequence separation criteria in this work is also an effective means of identifying strongly $\gamma$-ray emitting populations of SFGs.
-We anticipate that the $U-V$ vs. $V-J$ colour-colour space observational criteria of~\citet{Williams2009ApJ} would likely also be an effective observational selection method for SFGs that would be bright in $\gamma$-rays, given its good agreement with the separation criteria used in this work~\citep{Carnall2018MNRAS}.} As such, they far out-shine the main sequence SFGs, and provide more than 99\% of the SFG contribution to the EGB in our model, with emission from main sequence SFGs being comparatively negligible.
+This is because our separation criteria selects starburst SFGs according to characteristics which also tend to make them effective sources of $\gamma$-rays.\footnote{Given the dependence of the molecular gas density on $\mathcal{R}_{\rm SF}$ (rather than stellar mass), and that this molecular gas forms the primary $\gamma$-ray emission volume for a SFG, it follows that the starburst/main sequence separation criteria in this work is also an effective means of identifying strongly $\gamma$-ray emitting populations of SFGs.} As such, they far out-shine the main sequence SFGs, and provide {93.7 percent of the SFG contribution to the EGB in our model at 0.01 GeV, rising to 99.7 percent by 50 GeV.}

 Although other studies~\citep[e.g.][]{Sudoh2018PASJ} also find starburst SFGs to be an important $\gamma$-ray source population in the EGB, their contribution was not found to dominate the emission from all SFGs.
 We consider this to be due to differences in starburst/main sequence population separation criteria adopted.
 In~\citealt{Sudoh2018PASJ}, for example, sufficient information was available in their input semi-analytic model (the \textit{Mitaka} model -- see~\citealt{Nagashima2004ApJ}) to explicitly distinguish galaxies experiencing intense star-formation after a major merger event.
 By contrast, in the present work, the separation criteria (section~\ref{sec:sb_and_ms}) is instead based on the galaxy physical properties.
 The requirement for a high star-formation rate compared to the average $\mathcal{R}_{\rm SF}$ over a galaxy's lifetime equivalently selects for systems with a high star-formation rate for low stellar mass (cf. equation~\ref{eq:separation_criteria}), which is not explicitly required by the~\citet{Sudoh2018PASJ} criteria.